waldronlab/bugphyzzAnalyses/README.md

 ## Analyses with the bugphyzz package

-This repository contains analyses for the [bugphyzz package](https://github.com/waldronlab/bugphyzz).
+This repository contains analyses and stats for the [bugphyzz package](https://github.com/waldronlab/bugphyzz).

 This package can be installed with: